VirgilSecurity/virgil-sdk-javascript/documentation/get-started/encrypted-communication.md

 ## <a name="head5"></a> Decrypt a Message & Verify its Signature

 Once the Recipient receives the signed and encrypted message, he can decrypt and validate the message.
-Thus proving that the message has not been tampered with, by verifying the signature against the Sender's Virgil Card.
+Thus, proving that the message has not been tampered with, by verifying the signature against the Sender's Virgil Card.

 In order to **decrypt** the encrypted message and then verify the signature, we need to load a private receiver's Virgil Key and search for the sender's Virgil Card at Virgil Services.